vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Wife, see under pativratā; even a

-Lsatriya wife of a brābmana āhitāgni, if she died before him, sas to be cremated with his sacred fires, acc. to Viśvarūpa 226, husband had to observe a brief sauca on the death of a wife wbo bad left bim or bad inter course with another of the same or higher varna, but had to observe no asanca if she lived with one of lower varna 290, of Rbitāgai was cremated with his sacred fires and sacrificial implements if she died before bim 225, of hbitāgai dyiog after him was to be cremated with nirmanilya fire 226, of brābnaba, even of the sūdra caste, was not to drink sarā 22, of dvija was forbidden the dnak. ing of surā 21, of deceased dvija was made to lie on the wooden pile 10 cremation ground and then made to get up, acc to sūtras 207, of sacrificer in Varodapraghasa bad to confess whether she had a lover 37-38, 40, virtuous w alone was cremated with srauta or stāsta fire 226, was given only two alternatives by Viṣṇud barma-sūtra and others on husband's death, vız becoming a sati or leading a life of perfect celi bacy 256, was authorised to per form funeral rites and yearly and other sraddhas for her husband with Vedic mantras by some late works, though some porānas were against
+Lsatriya wife of a brābmana āhitāgni, if she died before him, sas to be cremated with his sacred fires, acc. to Viśvarūpa 226, husband had to observe a brief sauca on the death of a wife wbo bad left bim or bad inter course with another of the same or higher varṇa, but had to observe no asanca if she lived with one of lower varṇa 290, of Rbitāgai was cremated with his sacred fires and sacrificial implements if she died before bim 225, of hbitāgai dyiog after him was to be cremated with nirmanilya fire 226, of brābnaba, even of the sūdra caste, was not to drink sarā 22, of dvija was forbidden the dnak. ing of surā 21, of deceased dvija was made to lie on the wooden pile 10 cremation ground and then made to get up, acc to sūtras 207, of sacrificer in Varodapraghasa bad to confess whether she had a lover 37-38, 40, virtuous w alone was cremated with srauta or stāsta fire 226, was given only two alternatives by Viṣṇud barma-sūtra and others on husband's death, vız becoming a sati or leading a life of perfect celi bacy 256, was authorised to per form funeral rites and yearly and other sraddhas for her husband with Vedic mantras by some late works, though some porānas were against

 this 259 Wilson, translator of Viṣṇupurīna 726,